 - discover what resilience means and how it is important in the work environment

-- identify those situations in life that cause the greatest pressure and when resilience is needed
+- identify those situations in life that cause the greatest pressure and when resilience course is needed

 - appreciate how emotional intelligence boosts resilience and how we can build our resilience-EQ